British Columbia & the Canadian Rockies Escorted Tour

 Travel to Mt Robson Provincial Park (173 miles), home to 3,954m Mt Robson, the highest

 peak in the BC Rockies.
-From here on you may spot moose, mountain goats, mule, grizzly and black bears, deer, elk, marmots, chipmunks, caribou, squirrels, muskrats, beavers and up to 170 bird species.
+From here on you may spot moose, mountain goats, elk, black bear and grizzly bear, deer, marmots, chipmunks, caribou, squirrels, muskrats, beavers and up to 170 bird species.

 Overnight Mount Robson Provincial Park campsite.

 Day 12 - 15

 Mt Robson to Jasper (54 miles) with time to visit Maligne Lake, the largest glacier-fed lake in the Rockies.
 Three full days to explore Jasper and to get out into Jasper National Park – keep your eyes peeled for roaming wildlife up here!
 Take a gondola trip up to Whistler’s Mountain for views back to Mt Robson and south to the Columbia Icefield.
 Be sure to visit Miette Hot Springs and the Athabasca Falls.
 The lakes, mountains and glaciers of this region are truly awe-inspiring.

 4 Nights Jasper campsite.

 Time to move on, down the awe-inspiring Icefields Parkway to Kootenay Plains (113 miles).
 Don't miss the Athabasca Glacier, one of the six main spurs of the Columbia Icefield, the largest icecap south of the Arctic Circle and north of the equator.
 Overnight Kootenay Plains campsite.

 Day 17 - 19

 Explore the Yoho National Park.
 En route to Banff (113 miles) take in Lake Louise too – a stunning lake with a world-famous hotel.
 Enjoy Banff National Park, where helicopter trips, gondola rides and horse riding are all possible.
 On the final day further explore Banff National Park, or alternatively the great shopping in Banff provides a good opportunity to stock up with souvenirs.
 Enjoy a farewell dinner in Banff.

 3 Nights Banff campsite.